microsoft/prose/documentation/prose/tutorial.md

 ```
 This code illustrates several important points that you should keep in mind when designing a DSL:

 * DSL operators must be *total* (return a value for each possible combination of inputs) and *pure* (deterministic without observable side effects).
-A invalid input or any other exceptional situation should be handled not by throwing an exception, but by returning `null` instead.
+An invalid input or any other exceptional situation should be handled not by throwing an exception, but by returning `null` instead.
 In PROSE, `null` is a valid value with a meaning "computation failed".
 * Semantics functions should have the same name and signature as their corresponding DSL operators.
 They don't have access to the current input state -- if you need to access a DSL variable in scope, include it explicitly as a parameter.
 In our example, `x` is a parameter for both `AbsolutePosition` and `RegexPosition`.

 > **Note:** The `dslc` grammar compiler uses reflection to find definitions of external components of a grammar, such as semantics functions.
 It searches over the assemblies specified with `reference` statements in the grammar.
 Those assemblies must be built and present at given locations when you execute `dslc` (in a command-line or API form).
 If you build your semantics functions and your grammar definition in the same solution, make sure to separate them into different projects and make the grammar project depend on the semantics project, so that the latter one is built first.